- Our Work

 - Partnership Opportunities

-Emerging infectious diseases of pandemic potential, such as influenza viruses of animal origin and the recently identified Middle East Respiratory Syndrome Coronavirus (MERS-CoV), remain persistent threats to livelihoods, food security, and health across Asia and the world.
-The recent emergence of avian influenza A/H7N9 in China underscores the dynamic nature of such threats, and the importance of prompt, evidence-based control of emerging diseases at their source in order to mitigate negative regional and global public health impact.
+Emerging infectious diseases of pandemic potential, such as influenza viruses of animal origin and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV), remain persistent threats to livelihoods, food security and health across Asia and the world.
+The emergence of avian influenza A/H7N9 in China underscores the dynamic nature of such threats, and the importance of prompt, evidence-based control of emerging diseases at their source in order to mitigate negative regional and global public health impact.

-In an effort to aggressively pre-empt and combat such emerging threats before they reach pandemic stage, USAID works through trans-national platforms and networks that draw upon human, animal, and environmental health expertise to strengthen both country and regional diagnostic, surveillance, and response capabilities in accordance with the World Health Organization’s International Health Regulations and to provide timely and accurate reporting of animal disease to the World Organization for Animal Health.
+In an effort to aggressively pre-empt and combat such emerging threats before they reach the pandemic stage, USAID works through trans-national platforms and networks that draw upon human, animal and environmental health expertise.
+These platforms strengthen country and regional diagnostic, surveillance and response capabilities in accordance with the World Health Organization’s International Health Regulations and provide timely and accurate reporting of animal disease to the World Organization for Animal Health.